Writing, Defending and Filing Your Master's Thesis

 Oral Defense of the Thesis/Project

-All Biology Masters Students are required to present an Oral Defense of Thesis/Project at about the same time that they file their thesis/project.
+All Biology graduate students are required to present an Oral Defense of Thesis/Project at about the same time that they file their thesis/project.

-All defenses are to be held on the SFSU campus or at the Romberg Tiburon Center, and are open to the public.
+All defenses are to be held on the SF State campus or at the Romberg Tiburon Center and are open to the public.

 At least two of the three committee members must be present at the defense.
 The major professor is required to be in attendance.